 In the fall. we tend to make adjustments to the original plan.
 We have increases in crime in the fall as we have this year.
 So that involves additional police and security that we put on the street.
 And you’ll see a map (page 10) of where the folks are located now.
 We also enhance lighting and we also look at CCTV coverage around the campus.
 We also do security surveys.
 That’s something we’re doing now in the area where we just had a sexual assault.
 We’re looking at making that area safer.

 Moving to the fall strategy, that’s where we are now.
 This is what we have out there (in terms of personnel).
 I can tell you crime is down, and the stats can tell you crime is down, but if you still are fearful, we listen to that and we need that feedback.

 This is what we put into play every year.
-Now it’s a little more this year because we’ve had some more incidents so we’re responding to that.
+Now it’s a little more this year because we’ve had some more incidents, so we’re responding to that.
 If you look at this chart (page 10), this is Monday through Friday coverage and this is our prevention strategy.
 The red dots are police officers or security officers and where they are posted during the times indicated.
-6 in the morning til about 8:30 we’re out there watching you come into work.
+From 6 in the morning until about 8:30, we’re out there watching you come into work.
 You’re parking in the garages, you’re parking on the street, or you’re using mass transit and we’re out there watching.